From Homework Stress to Homework Motivation: Real Solutions to Help Your Child Stay Calm and Get It Done

 Routines that reduce resistance

 Routines create predictability, which reduces anxiety and conserves executive resources.
-Visual routines are especially powerful because they make expectations legible without repeated verbal prompts.
+Visual routines make expectations legible without repeated verbal prompts and help children anticipate transitions.

 Design tips

-• Create a homework checklist with boxes to check off each task for immediate feedback.
+- Create a homework checklist with boxes to check off.

-• Keep routines consistent across caregivers and settings when possible, and preview any changes visually.
+- Keep routines consistent and preview changes visually.

 Takeaway: Visual, consistent routines reduce anxiety and make expectations clear so children can focus on the work.